 Should I get laser treatment before getting a tattoo?

 Yes!
 If you are thinking of getting laser hair removal made you definitely want to get this done before you get any tattoos.
 This will actually help keep the skin above the tattoo hair-free and smooth, long after the tattoo is in place.

 Otherwise, you'll just have to live with the little stubs of hair that start to grow back.
 We all know what that's like, so it's definitely recommended to remove the hair first, either by laser hair removal, IPL or another option.

 Finally, you may just be curious and want to know what hurts the most.
 For most people, getting a tattoo is far more painful than getting laser hair removal.
 But with both, it also depends on the area of your body where you're having the procedure done.

 Many people say that getting a tattoo feels like a stinging sensation or like being stung by a bee.
 On the other hand, laser hair removal feels more like a hair band being snapped onto your skin, which if you grew up with a sibling, chances are you've felt this before and know that the feeling goes away pretty quickly.

 All in all, although laser hair removal works great on most areas of the body, you shouldn't get laser hair removal over tattoos.
 This can lead to painful blisters and can really ruin your tattoo.

 Save the laser hair removal or IPL to other parts of the body without tattoos.
-To be on the safe side, and for the sake of your tattoo, stick to waxing, shaving or other hair removal methods.
-That way your skin will feel safe and your tattoo will look beautiful!
+To be on the safe side, and for the sake of your tattoo, stick to waxing, shaving or other methods of hair removal.
+Your skin will feel safe and your tattoo will be beautiful!